lmaccherone/sql-from-mongo/README.md

 1. A JavaScript object with your MongoDB-like query
 2. (optional) A string containing the collection/table name to use as a prefix for any field/column names.
 Note, you can omit this and fully qualify your variables yourself.
 3. (optional) A list of fields as an array of strings.
-Note, if you provide this, then
+Note, if you provide this, then it will respond with a full query (i.e. "SELECT __ FROM __ WHERE"), not just a WHERE clause.

 Examples: